nealcaren/CrisisOpportunity/markdown/race_traits.md

 condition and not to race and color.

-But, says the author, in the North (where legal processes are acknowledgly fair so far as the Negro is concerned) the race shows a criminal record which is out of all proportion to its numerical strength.
+But, says the author, in the North (where legal processes are acknowledgedly fair so far as the Negro is concerned) the race shows a criminal record which is out of all proportion to its numerical strength.
 In Pennsylvania 2.23 per cent of its population commit 16.16 per cent of the crimes; in Chicago 1.30 of the population are